 1. Violations of the Honor Code are among the most serious offenses an individual may commit at Wesleyan.

 2. The Honor Board shall invoke penalties at its discretion, up to and including, suspension or dismissal from the University.

-Appeals of judicial findings may be directed to the Vice President for Student Affairs (VPSA) who will convene an Appeals Board.
-The Board shall consist of the VPSA as chairperson, one faculty member and one student member.
+Appeals of judicial findings may be directed to the President who will convene an Appeals Board.
+The Board shall consist of the President as chairperson, one faculty member and one student member.
 The faculty member shall be a member of the Faculty Committee on Rights and Responsibilities.
-The VPSA will select a student member from the membership of the various adjudicating boards or the WSA Academic Affairs Committee chairperson (Honor Board appeals) or the WSA Student Affairs Committee chairperson (SJB appeals) on a case by case basis.
+The President will select a student member from the membership of the various adjudicating boards or the WSA Academic Affairs Committee chairperson (Honor Board appeals) or the WSA Student Affairs Committee chairperson (SJB appeals) on a case by case basis.
 Appeals Board members will not have been involved in the adjudication of the case being appealed.
 Consistent with Wesleyan’s adjudication processes, the student member of the appeals board will be replaced by a second faculty member in cases of sexual misconduct and assault.